ZhouL-lab/PLHN/README.md

     └── Yunnan_100_GT.nii.gz
 ```
 If you require MRI breast tumor segmentation weights, download the [model checkpoint](https://drive.google.com/drive/folders/1XjBD-ylWbvKE4ND7yGjbaiE2_dM9Mw8l?usp=drive_link).
+## Whole Breast Segmentation Model
+The whole breast segmentation process can be used to remove the oversegmentation on non-breast regions.
+Partial images and whole breast annotations are available at: [https://github.com/ZhangJD-ong/AI-assistant-for-breast-tumor-segmentation](https://github.com/ZhangJD-ong/AI-assistant-for-breast-tumor-segmentation)
 ## Training
 Train the model and infers.
 ```